-Sarajevo is a charming city with a very rich history.
-The capital of Bosnia and Herzegovina is known around the world for many different events, including both positive, the 1984 Winter Olympics and negative, the assassination of Franz Ferdinand that started World War I.
+Sarajevo is a charming city with a vibrant history.
+The capital of Bosnia and Herzegovina is known worldwide for many different events, including both positive, the 1984 Winter Olympics and negative, Franz Ferdinand’s assassination that started World War I.

 But in the end, it doesn’t matter why you’ve heard of the city or why you’re visiting.
 The only thing that matters is how to have a good time, and that’s exactly what we’ll be talking about here.

-From trying delicious local dishes to learning about the city’s rich history, here’s exactly how to spend an amazing weekend in Sarajevo!
+From trying delicious local dishes to learning about the city’s rich history, here’s exactly how to spend a fantastic weekend in Sarajevo!

 Explore The Old Town